OrdnanceSurvey/openspace-ios-sdk/README.md

 After completing the above steps to download and import the OSMap.framework, the minimum required to display a map using the ordnancesurvey-ios-sdk is as follows:

 - Instatiate an OSMapView in a UIView
-- Create atleast one OSTileSource and add to OSMapView
+- Create atleast one OSTileSource and add to OSMapView instance

 <pre>
 //In your ViewController.m